SUPPLEMENTAL SECURITY INCOME (SSI) FOR CHILDREN

 If you live in one of the States listed below, Social Security administers the State supplement for children.
 Call us for deeming eligibility information.

-* Montana supplements disabled and blind children in certified foster homes only.
+*Montana supplements disabled and blind children in certified foster homes only.
 Nevada supplements blind children only.
+Iowa supplements children with in-home related care or that reside in residential care facilities without SSA involvement.

 If you live in one of the States listed below, your State administers the State supplement for children.
 Contact the State for information.